 Timing: The auction ends at the earliest of two full calendar weeks starting from the start date or when the 55th successful bid is received by the smart contract.
 Whichever comes first.

-Threshold: If fewer than 20 Ethereum addresses have successfully participated at the time the auction ends, it will fail.
+Threshold: If less than 20 Ethereum addresses have successfully participated at the time the auction ends, it will fail.
 No validator slots will be awarded and all participants can withdraw their bids.
 If 20 or more successful bids were received, the auction will succeed.

 Limited validator slots: 55 validator slots are up for auction for the first 9-month validation period.